 Certain medications may affect your heart rate, too, so speak with your doctor if you have concerns.

 |Age||Estimated fat-burning heart rate in beats per minute|

-There are a variety of tools on the market today that can help you measure your heart rate during exercise and even while doing your everyday tasks.
+A variety of tools are available on the market today that can help you measure your heart rate during exercise, and even while doing everyday tasks.
 That said, you don’t necessarily need anything fancy to get your basic heart rate.

 The cheapest way to measure your heart rate is to use your fingers to track your pulse.
 You’ll first need to stop exercising and place your finger over a pulse point on your neck, wrist, or chest.

 Count your heartbeats for 60 seconds (or for 30 seconds and multiply the number of beats by two).
 The number you get is your heart rate.